nvogler/w207final/README.md

   -- Week of the year

 Matplotlib to visualize parameter optimization and identify knees

-Principle Component Analysis was used initially for dimensionality reduction.
-Given the limited number of features relative to the sample size, significant reductions were not expected.
-PCA was used more or less to evaluate to quality of the additional features.

 ## Baseline Model
 #### K-NN
 Our baseline model for this analysis was a K-NN model with K=50.